tasmota/docs/docs/ULP.md

 Now let's modify the code slightly for different intervals for "on" and "off".

 1. Add a second wake period with `print("ULP.wake_period(1, 200000)")`.
-2. Add `sleep` commmands to the source code like so:
+2. Add `sleep` commands to the source code like so:
     ``` asm
     on:
     # turn on led (set GPIO)